square/square-connect-go-sdk/swagger/docs/CatalogApi.md

 > CreateCatalogImageResponse CreateCatalogImage(ctx, request, imageFile)
 CreateCatalogImage

-Uploads an image file to be represented by an [CatalogImage](#type-catalogimage) object linked to an existing [CatalogObject](#type-catalogobject) instance.
+Uploads an image file to be represented by a [CatalogImage](#type-catalogimage) object linked to an existing [CatalogObject](#type-catalogobject) instance.
 A call to this endpoint can upload an image, link an image to a catalog object, or do both.
 This `CreateCatalogImage` endpoint accepts HTTP multipart/form-data requests with a JSON part and an image file part in JPEG, PJPEG, PNG, or GIF format.
 The maximum file size is 15MB.
-Additional information and an example cURL request can be found in the [Create a Catalog Image recipe](https://developer.squareup.com/docs/more-apis/catalog/cookbook/create-catalog-images).

 ### Required Parameters